 The PlacesForBikes rating system:

-The new PlacesForBikes Bicycle Network Analysis (BNA) tool is one of the most exciting benefits of participating in PlacesForBikes city ratings.
+The new PlacesForBikes Bicycle Network Analysis tool is one of the most exciting benefits of participating in PlacesForBikes city ratings.
 It measures the quality of the bike network in your town and analyzes the connections to key destinations.

 Cities that are analyzed by this tool are better able to evaluate their networks and can download the analysis for further exploration in a GIS program such as ArcMap.

 This network analysis is based on the bike facilities in OpenStreetMap.
 Having your bike network in OpenStreetMap can have numerous benefits; maximizing the usefulness of this network analysis and getting the best possible PlacesForBikes city rating are only two.
 Many cities do not yet have their full bike networks in OSM, so we encourage you to add them.
-Here is a guide to doing so.
-You can reach out to your local OSM, GIS, and/or academic communities for help.

 Communities can participate in PlacesForBikes in five ways:

 1. Community members, city staffers and city leaders–everyone–can complete the PlacesForBikes Community Survey.
-This survey assesses how people feel about biking in their city or town, and collects information about people’s favorite local places to ride.
+This annual survey assesses how people feel about biking in their city or town, and collects information about people’s favorite local places to ride.

 2. Every city and town can designate one city staffer to complete the PlacesForBikes City Snapshot, which gathers and summarizes information on recent- and planned bike improvements.
 This list helps determine the city’s acceleration score, recognizing places doing the most work today to make bicycling better tomorrow.